TheLordsheritage1/My-first-project/README.md

 ## Exploratory Data Analysis (EDA)

 ### Overview
   The Exploratory Data Analysis (EDA) phase was conducted to understand the underlying structure of the dataset, identify key patterns, spot anomalies, and extract meaningful relationships between variables.
 Some of the questions asked and answered was:

-_ *What is the total number of reviews per category?*
+#### a. *What is the total number of reviews per category?*

  To determine the total number of reviews per category, the rating count column was summed up under the pivot table and the data was grouped by category.

  This shows that electronic products have the highest review either due to customer's interest in the product or the quality of such product.
 This may help in prioritizing product improvement and company resources.

-*Which product has the highest average rating?*
+#### b. *Which product has the highest average rating?*

  To arrive at this I used the excel function “average” to get the average of the rating, then I sorted the data to reveal the top 10 products with the highest rating and I grouped the data under product Id.

   The ratings ranged from 1 to 5, with the majority of the top products receiving between 4 to 5 stars.
 This indicates a generally positive customer experience.

-*What is the average actual price vs the discounted price by category?*
+#### c. *What is the average actual price vs the discounted price by category?*

  To understand the pricing dynamics across different product categories, I computed the average actual price and the average discount price for each category.
 This comparison highlights how much, on average, customers are expected to pay versus the discounted amounts offered.

  This concludes that pricing patterns may influence purchasing behavior and customer preferences within each category.

-*What is the number of unique products per price range bucket?*
+#### d. *What is the number of unique products per price range bucket?*

   A price range bucket is a way to group products or items into categories based on their prices.
 Instead of listing every exact price,it assists in analyzing products more easily
  To gain insight into the distribution of products across different pricing levels, I grouped the data into 3 different price range buckets(<200, 200-500, >500).
 How I did that was I created a new or calculated column, named it “Price bucket” and used the excel formula to segment the actual price into defined ranges and then counted the number of unique products within each bucket.